sbcshop/Barcode-Scanner-Breakout-Software/README.md

     <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_com.JPG />

 ## USB-KBW Mode
 In the mode of USB interface, there are two kinds of communication protocols to choose.
-The default mode is USB-KBW, that is, USB keyboard mode, which simulates USB keyboard to transmit data to the host
+The default mode is USB-KBW, that is, USB keyboard mode, to enable this mode, you need to scan below barcode which to transmit data to the host